 Dr. Mulpuri is also regularly involved with the development of new clinical practice guidelines.
 Most recently, he chaired the work group that developed the guidelines for non-operative treatment and management of DDH.
 Dr. Mulpuri takes on several roles, some of which include the following:

-- President Elect, Canadian Orthopaedic Association (COA)
+- Past President, Canadian Orthopaedic Association (COA)

 - Research Director, International Hip Dysplasia Institute (IHDI)

 - Medical Lead, Child Health BC Hip Surveillance Program for Children with Cerebral Palsy

 - Co-Lead, BC Children’s Hospital Research Institute Evidence to Innovation Theme

 - Founding President, Canadian Pediatric Orthopaedic Group (CPOG)